LlamaSantos/react_day3/README.md

 That's a pretty big list.
 Don't panic.
 Remember one of the benefits of using React is that we're able to keep things very compartmentalized as we see in our folder structure above.
 Although you probably already have a good idea of what's going to happen with the folder structure, let's take a little deeper dive and look at each piece and its purpose.

-First, notice our components folder is split into three sections. ```login-register```, ```secure```, and any other components.
+First, notice our components folder is split into three sections: ```login-register```, ```secure```, and any other components.
 As you can imagine, all of our components that deal with login/logout and registration will go in the login-register folder, our components which we want only authenticated users to view (because components will be tied to routes) will go in the secure folder, and any other component will just go in the components folder.

 Our ```routes.js``` file in our ```config``` folder is going to be the definition of our routes with React Router.